 Risk factors include some things that are obvious, and some things that may surprise you.
-If you would like to evaluate your personal risk for osteoporosis, please complete the evaluation below.
+If you would like to evaluate your personal risk for osteoporosis, please complete the checklist below.

 Check each box below that applies to you personally: